Monument to the Belgian Pioneers in Congo

-The monument does not portray Leopold II himself, but prominently features a bilingual quote to justify the colonial project: I have undertaken the work of the Congo in the interest of civilisation and for the well-being of Belgium.
-Leopold II 3 June 1906.
+The monument does not portray Leopold II himself, but prominently features a bilingual quote to justify the colonial project: I undertook the Congo project in the interest of civilisation and for the good of Belgium.
+Leopold II, 3 June 1906.
 Partly due to this and the proximity of the Great Mosque of Brussels, an inscription regarding the Arab slave trade is the subject of ongoing controversy.

 History

 Planned in 1909, the day after the death of King Leopold II, the Monument to the Belgian Pioneers in Congo was meant to be a patriotic hommage to the so-called 'civilising mission' of the first Belgian colonials, and more specifically, to the transfer of the Congo Free State by Leopold II to Belgium in 1908.
 In 1911, a national committee was founded, under the auspices of Leopold's successor, Albert I, in order to oversee the monument's construction, which was partially financed by the Belgian State, by the City of Brussels, as well as through a subscription.
 Given his fame, the sculptor Thomas Vinçotte was chosen directly, without recourse to a competition.
 Entirely created by the sculptor, who however sought the technical advice of the architect Ernest Acker, the memorial was designed from 1912 and sculpted on site.
 Due to the First World War and Vinçotte's poor health, however, the monument was only finished and unveiled by Albert I and his wife, Queen Elisabeth, in 1921.